adavarski/Hetzner-Case-Study/README.md

 - https://docs.hetzner.com/robot/dedicated-server/virtualization/vmware-esxi/
 - https://github.com/adavarski/k8s-vmware-terraform-kubespray (with MetalLB for k8s Ingress)

 Note: We need some licenses for vSphere if we want to use Terraform, because Terraform modules need VMWare vSphere installation and setup.
-Also I've not been using VMWARE for more than 10 years actively, because I prefer open source private clouds (OpenStack, Apache CloudStack, etc.)

 ### 5.3.Vagrant+VirtualBox/KVM (for DEV k8s clusters) running on a single Hetzner Cloud Dedicated Server.

 Note1:  KVM is hard to support

 Note2:  MetalLB (https://metallb.universe.tf/: MetalLB is a load-balancer implementation for bare metal Kubernetes clusters will be very hard to be hacked with such Vagrant+VirtualBox/KVM setups.

 ## 6.ScyllaDB

 We will use k8s operator for this and deploy ScyllaDB on k8s.

 See [Appendix_6: ScyllaDB on k8s](https://github.com/adavarski/Hetzner-Case-Study/blob/main/README.md#appendix_7-scylladb-on-k8s) for details.

 ## 7. CI/CD: GitLab/Jenkins/etc.